Last updated Mar. 5, 2023 by Peter Jakes

 The self-directed solo 401k allows you to invest in various investment vehicles, including mutual and exchange-traded funds (ETFs).

 Moreover, it allows you to invest in alternative investments like real estate through a self-directed IRA LLC or an IRA trust.

 Best Solo 401k for Straightforward Investing – Schwab Solo 401k

 Schwab Solo 401(k) is an excellent option for those looking to invest their retirement savings in straightforward terms.
 It’s one of the most popular solo 401(k) plans, offering a long list of investment options and advice services.

-To start, Schwab Solo 401(k) has low fees: It only costs $1 per month (and no maintenance fees).
+To start, Schwab Solo 401(k) has low fees: It only costs $1 monthly (and no maintenance fees).
 Plus, there are no account minimums or complicated pricing structures—you pay based on how much you have invested with them.

-In addition to these excellent features, Schwab also offers a wide range of investment options—including ETFs (exchange-traded funds), mutual funds, and individual stocks—as well as access to financial advisors via phone or video chat.
+In addition to these excellent features, Schwab offers a wide range of investment options—including ETFs (exchange-traded funds), mutual funds, and individual stocks—and access to financial advisors via phone or video chat.

 Best Low-Cost Solo 401k – Vanguard Solo 401k

 Vanguard’s Solo 401k is one of the least expensive options available on the market.
 There are no trading costs or management fees, so your investments will grow tax-free consistently.